PM invites Canadian biz to invest in education, agri, manufacturing sectors

 Referring to the coronavirus pandemic, Modi said, "India has adopted a unique approach posed by the COVID-19 pandemic.
 We have given relief and stimulus package for the poor and the small businesses.
 We have also used this opportunity to undertake structural reforms.
 These reforms ensure more productivity and prosperity."

-The prime minister further said India is playing the role of pharmacy to the world.

-India has provided medicines to around 150 countries so far, he said.
+India has been playing the role of pharmacy to the world, he said, adding the country has provided medicines to around 150 countries so far.

+The India story is strong today and will become stronger tomorrow, the prime minister said.

+The government has significantly liberalised the FDI norms and created a tax friendly regime for sovereign wealth and pension funds, he added.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)